kianalavi/tapecult/README.md

 #Tapecult

 Tapecult is a web app project.
-The design intent was to make a simple music player, with an intuitive and clean UI.
+The design intent was to make a simple javascript music player, with an intuitive and clean UI.
 Also it was important that it looked great on mobile browsers.

 The term Tapecult is meant to refer to the cult like behavior people had when trading cassette tapes of thier favorite live shows.
 The side menu has a collection of long-form deep house music tracks.
 The "Artist Name : Track Title" is a link to the